jwashbur65/msds-6306-dds-repo/README.md

 ## Folder Structure
 * code: Any custom code like functions that are used
+* course: Folder for all coursework, livesession, open office hours info
 * data: Any data sets referenced
 * homework: Homework with separate folders for each assignment